zktx-io/walrus/docs/book/walrus-sites/intro.md

 You'll notice that the domain remains `wal.app`, but the path is a long and random-looking string.
 This string is actually the [hexadecimal](https://simple.wikipedia.org/wiki/Hexadecimal) encoding of the object ID of the NFT, which is [0x811285f7b...][flatlander].
-This path is unique to each NFT and is used to fetch the metadata and resource files for its' corresponding page.
+This path is unique to each NFT and is used to fetch the metadata and resource files for its corresponding page.
 The page is then rendered based on the characteristics of the NFT.

 In summary: